Quantitative Research Methods (Social science degrees with enhanced quantitative training)

 - BSc Sociology with Quantitative Research Methods with Study Abroad (L304)

 Generating and analysing data requires statistical expertise, a skill that is highly valued by employers.
+Bristol offers social science students the opportunity to train in quantitative methods during their studies.

-Why study Quantitative Research Methods at Bristol?
+Why study Quantitative Research Methods (Social science degrees with enhanced quantitative training) at Bristol?

-Bristol Q-Step Centre is part of a national network that is training a new generation of social scientists.
+The University of Bristol Q-Step Centre is part of a national network that is training a new generation of social scientists.
 Quantitative skills training will supplement, rather than replace, your subject-specific learning.
 Our focus is on interdisciplinary learning and applied data analysis relevant to research in the social sciences, including geography.
 This will enhance your career prospects or provide you with a strong platform for postgraduate study.

 The University of Bristol has considerable expertise in quantitative methods.
-For example, the School of Geographical Sciences is a major centre for quantitative human geography; the School for Policy Studies hosts the well-respected Townsend Centre for International Poverty Research; and the Centre for Multilevel Modelling develops software that is used throughout the world.
+For example the School of Geographical Sciences is a major centre for quantitative human geography, the School for Policy Studies hosts the well-respected Townsend Centre for International Poverty Research and the Centre for Multilevel Modelling develops software that is used throughout the world.

 We offer taught units that focus on applied quantitative social sciences, three-year (BSc) courses that combine disciplinary learning with quantitative methods teaching, and the opportunity to extend your degree to four years so that you can graduate with a master’s (MSci) qualification.
 Some degrees offer a Study Abroad option, where you will spend your third year at one of our partner universities overseas.
 We also encourage work placements and internships.